 Source: Reddit

-By this user’s estimation, open-source software isn’t an option if you’re short on time or unfamiliar with certain technical operations.
+In this user’s view, open-source software isn’t suitable if you’re pressed for time or unfamiliar with certain technical operations.

-An open-source help authoring tool would probably do more harm than good in those situations.
+In those situations, an open-source help authoring tool would probably do more harm than good.

 In the following sections, we’ll expand on this user’s comment and illustrate the disadvantages of open-source help authoring tools.